 Student Counseling Center Staff

 The Student Counseling Center’s permanent staff consists of a Director, two Assistant Directors, eight staff psychologists, a clinical case coordinator/therapist.
 Having joined the Center in July 2016, there is also a psychiatrist and psychiatric nurse practitioner on staff.
 In addition to permanent staff, there are four doctoral interns, three graduate assistant and advanced practicum clinicians, and three doctoral practicum clinicians working at the Center.
-Three full-time administrative professional staff provide support for administrative operations of the center.
+Four full-time administrative professional staff provide support for administrative operations of the center.
 The university psychiatrist and psychiatric clinical nurse specialist are adjunct staff members.

 T. Paul McAnear, Ph.D. — Director